ecadlabs/signatory/docs/yubihsm.md

 yubihsm> session open 1 password
 ```

-To list all objects on the device run the command.
+To list all objects on the device, run the command.

 ```
 yubihsm> list objects 0 0